-Back in Maine, he married Ann M. Seavey of Hallowell, Maine on August 18, 1855.
+1855 August 18 - Back in Maine, Thaddeus married Ann M. Seavey of Hallowell, Maine.
 (They had a son November 15,1865 and named him Willie Osgood.)

 He enlisted in the 3rd Maine September 2, 1861 as an asst.
 Surgeon and was almost immediately promoted to Surgeon.
 He was in charge of the third corps hospital at Gettysburg for the months of July & August 1863.
 He was discharged with this unit on June 28, 1864.